-[ɣ] is the symbol of the IPA that represents the sound of THE SOFTEST G.
+[ɣ] is the symbol of the IPA that represents the sound of AIRY G (the softest G).

-When should I pronounce the letter G as THE SOFTEST G?
+When should I pronounce the letter G as AIRY G?

-We use THE SOFTEST G sound when the letter G is in the middle of a sentence/word, except after the letter N (-ng-).
+We use the AIRY G sound when the letter G is in the middle of a sentence/word, except after the letter N (-ng-).

 ga, go, gu